dhis2/dhis2-api-contracts/README.md

 The POC includes sample contracts and JSON schemas for `Category` & `CategoryOption` to start.

-# Goals
+## Goals
 Some brief info about the main goals of this setup:
-- Use tools we already have in our ecosystem [GitHub, Maven, JitPack]
+- Use tools we already have in our ecosystem [GitHub, Maven, JitPack, JUnit]
   - from the backend point of view, no new tool/tech is required
   - it's free
   - easily integrated into existing project